psaffrey-illumina/apprentice_test/README.md

-# Illumina EIBU Apprentice Test
+# Illumina Software Developer Apprentice Test

 This git repository contains a test for applicants to the Illumina apprenticeship program, focussed on problem solving for computing-based technical roles.